creame/joinchat/README.txt

 **Enhance your Calls to Action.** Create more engaging content in the chat window for better conversion.
 Add links, videos, images, animated GIFs, buttons or even embedded content from other platforms such as Calendly, surveys, forms…

 [**👉 Upgrade Joinchat Now**](https://join.chat/en/premium/?utm_source=wporg&utm_medium=web)

-### 🧪 Try Joinchat
-Do you want to test the Joinchat configuration panel without installing it?
-You can try it in a [WordPress on the fly demo](https://demo.tastewp.com/creame-whatsapp-me)

 ### 🎨 "Business Chat" is our WordPress theme recommended
 **Business Chat** is a versatile WordPress theme designed for businesses seeking a professional online presence.
 It offers a fully responsive design, built-in SEO tools, extensive customization options, and a chat integration through Joinchat.
 It's compatible with popular page builders and backed by dedicated customer support.
 Also it's the ultimate solution for a high-performing, user-friendly business website.